 Background — 100 years ago the sorcerer Zenopus a tower on the low hills overlooking Portown.
 The tower was close to the sea cliff west of the town and, appropriately, next door to the graveyard.

-As I've written before, the sorcerer's name is very close to Xenopus, which means “strange foot” in Latin, but is also the name for a genus of African clawed frogs, which are social, aquatic, and fish-eating.
+As I've written before, the sorcerer's name is very close to Xenopus, which means “strange foot” in Greek, but is also the name for a genus of African clawed frogs, which are social, aquatic, and fish-eating.
 The use of the name was presumably an in-joke as Dr. Holmes was a neurophysiologist and Xenopus laevis is commonly used in biology research.
 Holmes later used frog-men in his novel Maze of Peril.

 Going by OD&D, the title "sorcerer" would indicate that Zenopus is a 9th level M-U, but he is also referred to as a magician (level 7) or a wizard (level 11 or above), although only the latter is capitalized, at the end of the fifth paragraph ("Wizard's tower").
 See here for more.

-The dedication in Holmes' 1981 book (Fantasy Role-playing Games) is made to the adventurers in his games, including those "who plumbed the depths of the Wizard's Tower" - which is possibly this same adventure.
+The dedication in Holmes' 1981 book (Fantasy Role-playing Games) is made to the adventurers in his games, including those "who plumbed the depths of the Wizard's Tower", which is possibly this same adventure.

 Chris Holmes mentioned to me that "You may find the wizard Zenopus in a [Clark Ashton] Smith story".
 Smith's work (of which I've only read a select portion - so far), is replete with wizards, but one possible candidate is the wizard Malygris, who has a tower on a hill in a city in the tales The Last Incantation and The Death of Malygris.
 Another is the Hyperborean wizard Eibon, who has a tower by the sea in The Door to Saturn.
-The location of sorcerer's tower in the town is also reminiscent of the Conan story The Tower of the Elephant (1933), as Paleologos suggested in here.
+Other doomed wizards are found in the The Double Shadow and The Coming of the White Worm.

 Rumor has it that the magician made extensive cellars and tunnels underneath the tower.